ZeroGDesign/docs/docs/pages/manual/howto_print_abs.md

 ## Printing parts

 ### What material should I use?
 ZeroG printers are designed to be printed using ABS or ASA.
-This means we've included tollerances for material shrinkage in our models.
+This means we've included tolerances for material shrinkage in our models.

 It's recommended to print your ABS or ASA parts inside of an enclosure, this will greatly increase layer strenght.